 Ice base for milk ice: substitute for egg yolk in ice

-Even if some of the ingredients listed sound unusual at first, all components except the skimmed milk powder are to various sugars and vegetable substances.
+Even if some of the ingredients listed sound unusual at first, all components except the skim milk powder are to various sugars and vegetable substances.
 An explanation is further below.
 Should you want to read even more information about ice cream making, I have the Basics in an introduction put together.

-Ingredients for the ice base
+Ingredients for the ice cream base

 - 45g Inulin*